Phalaenopsis taenialis: Synonymy with Phalaenopsis braceana

 The flowers of Phalaenopsis taenialis turn yellow or orange as a result of post-pollination changes.
 This change can also be caused by stress.
 This makes flowers less attractive to potential pollinators.
 The original description of Doritis braceana was based on Phalaenopsis taenialis specimens showing these changes in flower colour.

 The name Phalaenopsis braceana has been erroneously applied to several species.
 However, its only correct use is as a synonym of Phalaenopsis taenialis.

 Cultivation

 Established plants are relatively easy to cultivate mounted on driftwood or cork bark.
 The flattened roots of tapeworm like appearance should be handled with great care.
 It benefits from warm, humid conditions in summer and cool, dry conditions in winter.
 This mimics the climate it is adapted to.

 Ecology

-This species occurs epiphytically on tree trunks at elevations of 1100-2200 m aboe sea level.
+This species occurs epiphytically on tree trunks at elevations of 1100–2200 m above sea level.
 It grows on a variety of broad-leaved phorophytes with smooth or rough bark, such as oaks and Rhododendron.
 It is found in shady conditions.